* Text only available in Spanish

 Visit the Faculty in which these studies are offered on University Open Day.
 Attendance is not mandatory, but potential candidates are encouraged to learn about the Faculty, see the facilities, and obtain additional information.

 Apply for admission.
-The process starts via the web, once the candidate has decided on the master degree which will be studied.
+The process starts via the web, once the candidate has decided on the Master’s Degree which will be studied.
 If you wish, you may apply for scholarships and grants from the University at the same time as applying for admission.

 Personal interview.
 The admission tests (interview and, where appropriate, English test) will take place on Thursdays in the morning or afternoon, for which the candidates will be opportunely and individually summoned from the Faculty of Law (CID-ICADE) by telephone call or email, using, for this purpose, the contact information provided in the application for admission to the program.

 Resolution and notification of admission.
-The candidate must submit at the Academic Management Service (General Secretary Office) all documents that certify entry requisites have been met, as they appear detailed in the information note on the documentation to be submitted.
+The candidate must submit all documents to the University General Registrar´s Office that certify that entry requirements have been met, following from the details that appear in the" information note on the documentation to be submitted".

 The Dean, on the basis of the proposal of the Head or Coordinator of the Master's, shall decide on the admission; this decision will be notified through the established channels on the admission website.